 WHAT IS VIDEO BRANCHING?

-Video branching structures your viewers choice between various story lines to affect the outcome.
+Video branching structures your viewers choice between various storylines to affect the outcome.
 “Choose Your Own Adventure” is one type of branching structure we all understand quickly.
-However, your options are endless: hear a different speaker, see a new perspective in a presidential election campaign, pick a different fashion item, follow a different character, learn more about something… Imagine what you can accomplish!
+However, your options are endless: hear a different speaker, see a new perspective, pick a different fashion item, follow a different character, learn more about something… Imagine what you can accomplish!

 WHY WOULD YOU DO BRANCHING